kpanjiar/Airbnb-Listings/README.md

 Conclusions and Further Scope:
 Since Boosting took less time to train and had more hyperparameters to tune, we chose Boosting as our final model.
-This gave us a final accuracy of 84.1% on test data and we came 4th in the contest.
-Since we had only 3 team members, all of us had to put in complete effort.
-Arkav took a lead for the Data Processing Tasks while Nishi took a lead on Feature Engineering.
-Kritika was responsible for the EDA, documentation and presentation.
-We all contributed towards making the report and modeling as the latter required fresh ideas and multiple testings.
-Overall, each task was thoroughly participated in by all the team members to give a full joint effort.
-As future scope, we can play around with more interaction variables in our model and we can perform clustering to understand correlations between variables.
-We can also make use of the FSelector library as another way to select attributes for our model and create more attributes that may improve accuracy.
+This gave us a final accuracy of 84.1% on test data.